Describing a Setting Readers can Experience

 While editing my work in progress, I’m noticing I don’t describe most of my settings, at least not well enough for readers to get a good sense of place.
 You want readers to become so lost in your world that they feel like they’re traveling with your characters.
 They have to experience the setting through your words.
+Here are some tips on describing a setting in your story.

 Know your characters